kevinchrist20/rust_playground/README.md

 # Example
 $ cargo run -- "eminem" "lose yourself"

+# Generates a file named eminem_loseyourself.txt in the current directory
 ```

 Replace `song title` and `artist name` with the title and artist name of the song you want to fetch lyrics for.
 The lyrics will be written to a text file in the current directory with the song title and artist name as the filename.